attogram/attogram/modules/README.md

 ===
 [//]: # ( Attogram Framework - Modules Readme (markdown) - v0.0.4 )

-* Attogram can be easily extended by creating you own modules
+* Easily create modules to extend Attogram!

 * Each module lives in its own subdirectory within the Attogram `./modules/` directory.